madgik/exareme/Federated-Deployment/Documentation/Federation_Specifications.md

 As Docker documentation states:
 > On Linux, Docker manipulates iptables rules to provide network isolation.
 This is an implementation detail, and you should not modify the rules Docker inserts into your iptables policies.

-In case of network configuration issues, make sure that the IP tables rules were not modified manually or through scripts.
+In case of network configuration issues, make sure that the IP table rules were not modified manually or through scripts.
 This can interfere with Docker configuration or even prevent Docker to define the needed configuration.

 #### IP Masquerade